vincentcartillier/MCTS/README.md

 It was originally authored by [pbsinclair42](https://github.com/pbsinclair42/MCTS).
-This fork however complies with the [Python Naming Convention](https://namingconvention.org/python/), provides base classes for implementing states and actions, and provides more comprehensive examples.
+This fork however complies with the [Python Naming Convention](https://namingconvention.org/python/), provides base classes for implementing states and actions, and includes more comprehensive examples.

 ## Installation